Trisynaptic circuit: Cornu ammonis 3

 The CA3 is a portion of the hippocampal formation adjacent to the dentate gyrus.
 Input is received from the granule cells of the dentate gyrus through the mossy fibres.
 The CA3 is rich in pyramidal neurons (like those found throughout the neocortex), which project mainly to the CA1 pyramidal neurons via the Schaffer collateral pathway.
-The CA3 pyramidal neurons have been analogized as the "pacemaker" of the trisynaptic loop in the generation of hippocampal theta rhythm.
+The CA3 pyramidal neurons have been analogized as the "pacemaker" of the trisynaptic loop in the generation of the hippocampal theta rhythm.
 One study has found that the CA3 plays an essential role in the consolidation of memories when examining CA3 regions using the Morris water maze.

 Cornu ammonis 1

 The CA1 is the region within the hippocampus between the subiculum, the innermost area of the hippocampal formation, and region CA2.
 The CA1 is separated from the dentate gyrus by the hippocampal sulcus.
 Cells within the CA1 are mostly pyramidal cells, similar to those in CA3.
 The CA1 completes the circuit by feeding back to the deep layers, mainly layer V, of the entorhinal cortex.